- Chart

 Market Risk

-VWOB is best suited for long-term investors looking for passive exposure to emerging market government bonds as a component of a diversified portfolio.
+VWOB is generally best suited for long-term investors who are looking to add exposure to emerging market sovereign debt as part of a diversified portfolio and are not seeking short-term trading opportunities.

 Summary